Infant Sleeping Guidelines

 • With an elevated upper body

 Take your time and try out different arrangements to see what works.
 Make sure you carefully move between positions and try not to strain or overexert yourself while getting in to (or out of) your bed or recliner.
-Your main goal is to rest comfortably and reduce any stress on the incision site — keeping that goal in mind can help.
+Your main goal is to rest comfortably and reduce any stress on the incision site — keeping that goal in mind can help you find a position that makes it easy to effortlessly relax.

 Sleeping On Your Back After C-Section